 This is a legal agreement ("AGREEMENT") between the providing Citrix entity (the applicable party) and the customer ("CITRIX").
-This AGREEMENT includes the Services Security Exhibit and any other documents or exhibits attached to this AGREEMENT.
-The location of receipt of the Citrix product (hereinafter "MAINTENANCE") determines the terms of this AGREEMENT. www.citrix.com/buy/licensing/citrix-providing a.
-End User Licenses.
-Citrix hereby grants a license to use the software in a software as a service ("SaaS") or an appliance PRODUCT under the terms of this AGREEMENT. www.citrix.com/buy/licensing/product

-USING THE PRODUCT, YOU AGREE TO THE TERMS OF THIS AGREEMENT.
-IF YOU DO NOT AGREE TO THE TERMS OF THIS AGREEMENT, DO NOT INSTALL AND/OR USE THE PRODUCT.
-An order or any other document submitted by you to Citrix is deemed to be an acceptance of the terms and conditions contained in this AGREEMENT.
+This AGREEMENT includes the Citrix Services Security Exhibit and any other documents or exhibits attached to this AGREEMENT.
+The location of receipt of the Citrix product (hereinafter "MAINTENANCE") determines the terms of this AGREEMENT.
+The terms of this AGREEMENT are located at www.citrix.com/buy/licensing/citrix-providing.
+BY USING THE PRODUCT, YOU AGREE TO THIS AGREEMENT.
+IF YOU DO NOT AGREE TO THIS AGREEMENT, DO NOT INSTALL AND/OR USE THE PRODUCT.
+An order or any other document submitted by you to Citrix is subject to the terms and conditions contained in this AGREEMENT.